jestnot/dnd-notes/content/World of Kyrka/People and Organizations/The Long Sight (Naturalists)/The Shepherd.md

 ---
-tags:
+title: "The Shepherd"
-  - NPC
+draft: true
-  - Cultist
+tags: npc
 ---

 ## Description
 - Is actually [[Makkalos Ekedalia]]
 - Leader of the Cult of the Long Sight